Any questions? Chat live with one of our advisers and get answers today.

 You will learn about different cell types, human tissues, major organs, body systems and disease.

 Labs 1 and Labs 2 will provide you with practical laboratory sessions to deepen your understanding of your Core Modules.

-After you successfully complete the International Year One, you will be ready to start your degree at the University of Leeds.
+You will be required to take an AES test at the end of your course, details of AES requirements below.
+This means that once you successfully complete the International Year One, you will be ready to start your degree at the University of Leeds.

 Students must study Advanced Biology and Advanced Chemistry